mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 corresponding equivalent moment before the cell division.

 Not all moments after cell division depend only on the equivalent moment before cell division.
-For example if we compute the third moment of the protein distribution $\left\langle{p^3}\right\rangle_{t_o}$, we find
+For example, if we compute the third moment of the protein distribution $\left\langle{p^3}\right\rangle_{t_o}$, we find
 $$
 \left\langle{p^3}\right\rangle_{t_o} =